 EmblemHealth requires that each employee and committee member sign a Confidentiality Agreement to ensure that information regarding its members and practitioners/providers is held to confidentiality standards.
 Confidentiality standards are governed by written policies and procedures and are applicable to oral and written confidential information, including member, practitioner/provider, and company proprietary information.
 In addition, key departments have internal privacy and confidentiality policies and procedures specific to their function.
 It is the responsibility of department management to review these policies and procedures annually with each of their employees.
 The Corporate Compliance Committee has oversight responsibility for development and implementation of privacy and confidentiality policies.

-All quality assessment and improvement data, committee minutes, reports, recommendations and actions are kept confidential and under the auspices of the QIC.
-Information pertaining to a member and his/her family will not be released to any third party without the written authorization of the member or his/her legal guardian except as required or permitted by law or with a bona fide legal demand.
-All medical information utilized to study the general quality and effectiveness of medical services provided to members, shall be presented in de-identified form, excluding all individual patient information.
+All quality assessment and improvement data, committee minutes, reports, recommendations, and actions are kept strictly confidential and under the auspices of the Quality Improvement Committee.
+Information pertaining to a member and his/her family will not be released to any third party without the expressed written authorization of the member or his/her legal guardian except as required or permitted by law or with a bona fide legal demand.
+All medical information utilized to study the general quality and effectiveness of medical services provided to members shall be presented in de-identified form, excluding all individual patient information.

-Provider and practitioner-specific quality assessment and improvement information is maintained in each provider and practitioner's file with restricted access.
-Documents and information obtained through the QIP are regarded as confidential and protected under Quality Assurance and Peer review processes.
+Provider, and practitioner-specific quality assessment and improvement information is maintained in each provider and practitioner’s file with restricted access.
+Documents and information obtained through the Quality Improvement Program are regarded as confidential and protected under Quality Assurance and Peer Review processes.

 Glossary terms found on this page: